 There are a couple of qualms, but these are mostly to do with scaling the game down to two players.
 Clearly, with just two of you, the trail is not as busy as it would be with three or four, and it doesn’t fill itself with buildings as it probably does at higher player counts.
 I’ve a feeling soon we might bring into a house rule or two to ‘stuff up’ the trail a bit and make it a little more cramped to navigate.
 There is a lack of competition too in the job market, and I can imagine more tension in the game as you see those engineers you desperately wanted to hire keep going to the employ of an opponent.
 Just be warned that at two players, there is a little less direct interaction than their might be.

-You’ll be hard pushed to find a more deserving ‘Game of 2016’ than Great Western Trail, and that’s saying a lot compared to some of its competition.
+You’d struggle to find a more deserving ‘Game of 2016’ than Great Western Trail, and that’s saying a lot compared to some of its competition.
 There’s a little something for everyone in this box, and even as a vegan I will happily drive these cattle to the slaughter if it means I can eke out a few more victory points when I reach Kansas.
-Buy it, love it, then wait in anticipation for the recently announced 2018 expansion.
+Buy it, love it, then wait in anticipation for the recently announced 2018 expansion, Rails to the North.

 Have you played Great Western Trail?
 What are your thoughts?